Peyronie’s Disease Specialist in NYC

-If Peyronie’s diease is causing you pain or embarrassment, you need to see Dr. Robert Valenzuela at Washington Heights Urology in Manhattan, NY for customized help with this delicate condition.
+If Peyronie’s disease is causing you pain or discomfort, you need to see Dr. Robert Valenzuela at Washington Heights Urology in Manhattan, NY for customized help with this delicate condition.
 As an expert in the diagnosis and treatment of Peyronie’s disease, board-certified urologist Dr. Valenzuela serves men throughout the New York City area offering compassionate, patient-driven care.
-To request an appointment, call the office at (212) 781-9696 or schedule your appointment using our secure form.

 What causes Peyronies disease?